balkce/demucstargetsel/README.md

     bash launch_embeddemucs_dns-multiuser_full64.sh

-This will by default will use the "dns_full" configuration, but can be changed by modifying the "dset" parameter.
+This by default will use the "dns_full" configuration, but can be changed by modifying the "dset" parameter.

 The model will be stored in `outputs/exp_dummy:embeddemucsdnsfull64/best.th`.